DIY Wills may save you money but could cost your family dearly

 The devil is in the detail

 Even if the above rules are met, thereby making a DIY Will valid, there is one vital missing ingredient; someone who understands the implications of Wills who will ensure that each of the key elements are covered.
-A solicitor who specialises in the drafting of Wills will take the time to understand your exact wishes and ask many questions that you may never have considered.
+An estate planning solicitor will take the time to understand your exact wishes and ask many questions that you may never have considered.
 For instance, do you wish to pass on your wedding rings or be buried with them?
 Are there any sentimental possessions that you wish to give to your Godchildren or close friends?
 How do you want your social media accounts dealt with upon death?
 Who will look after your children if you and your spouse/partner both died at the same time?
 Have you thought about your pets?

 Investing in a Will drafted by an experienced Solicitor